How to Prepare for Uterine Polyp Removal

 Any small growths that happen inside the body are called polyps.

 They can take on a variety of shapes and sizes, but typically, uterine polyps form as tiny bumps or mushroom-like caps.
-Specifically for uterine polyps, these growths populate inside a female's uterus, ranging anywhere from a couple of millimeters to a couple of centimeters in size.
+Specifically for uterine polyps, these growths populate inside a female's uterine cavity, ranging anywhere from a couple of millimeters to a couple of centimeters in size.

 The good news is that 95% of uterine polyps are benign (non-cancerous) in most cases.
 However, they can still lead to complications that negatively impact reproductive health.
 For instance, uterine polyps can cause: